 TGax Editor: Change the paragraph below of this subclause as follows (#CID 22068):

 NOTE 2—The STA might include a BSR Control subfield in a QoS Data or QoS Null frame.
-In this case the Queue Size subfield in the QoS Control field and the Queue Size High and Queue Size All subfields(#Ed) in the BSR Control subfield might differ, and either or both might be 255 to indicate unspecified or unknown queue size(#21346).
-The STA might include only the BSR Control subfield in a Management frame. (#20495, #21345)
+In this case the Queue Size subfield in the QoS Control field and the Queue Size High and Queue Size All subfields(#Ed) in the BSR Control subfield might differ, and any of the three subfields might be set to 255 to indicate unspecified or unknown queue size(#21346).
+The STA might include only the BSR Control subfield in a Management frame.(#22068) (#20495, #21345)

 An AP can also solicit one or more associated non-AP STAs for their BSR(s) by sending a BSRP Trigger frame (see 9.3.1.22.6 (Buffer Status Report Poll (BSRP) variant)).
 The non-AP STA responds (solicited BSR) as defined below: